Originally published 8/10/21, Updated 5/16/25.

 If you’re sprucing up your open enrollment presentation and changing around the flow of information, it only makes sense to test it out first.
 Round up your human resource team and have a dry run with the new slide deck to make sure you’re not missing any of the finer details.

-Or if time/availability allows, get an outside perspective of another employee who can tell you if anything is unclear.
+Or if time/availability allows, get an outside perspective from another employee who can tell you if anything is unclear.

 With a new presentation, this also gives you the chance to time it.